Gbengacode/microverse-first-project-1/README.md

 ### Prerequisites

-have git install on your local machine
+-Have git install on your local machine

-clone repository
+-Clone repository

-run on your machine
+-Run on your machine

 ## Author